Combining asynchronous resources and interactivity

 - Imperial College Business School

 They will be able to advise you of the support status of the software and, where necessary, will be able to suggest alternative supported software.
-Imperial College's ICT Digital Education team can offer support with the following technologies that support students' independent learning and interaction: Blackboard, Panopto, Turnitin, Mentimeter, Möbius and Piazza.
+Imperial College's ICT Digital Education team can offer support with the following technologies that support students' independent learning and interaction: Blackboard, Panopto, Turnitin, Mentimeter, Möbius and Ed discussion.